bob-collective/bob/docs/docs/learn/stack/vision.md

 The technical vision outlines the endgame for BOB and describes how it differs from the first deployments.
 The discrepency between endgame and current state forms opportunities to contribute and push the BOB stack further.

-## Bringing Bitcoin Security to Rollups on Any Chain
+## Bringing Bitcoin Security to Rollups

 We belive that rollups and sidechains should receive their consensus security from Bitcoin rather than relying on other L1s.